 Health, vibrant, thriving communities in and around Nelson Mandela Bay (PE)

-To harness to potential of responsible tourism to create a holistic model of community development.
+To harness the potential of responsible tourism to create a holistic model of community development.

 - Administrating individual giving and donations

 - Supporting asset based and community led development (ABCD)

 - Supporting and creating schools of excellence